 Another Powell-and-Loy film released that same year became the movie that both of them are best remembered for.
 The Thin Man, with Powell and Loy as a wisecracking married couple who have to solve a murder, was thought by the studio to be a low-budget B-Movie.
 It became a colossal hit, getting a nomination for Best Picture, and establishing both Powell and Loy as stars of the first magnitude.
 Five more sequels in the Thin Man franchise would follow, to diminishing returns in later installments.

-Her memoir was entitled Myrna Loy: Being and Becoming.
-She was never even nominated for an Academy Award — not even for The Best Years of Our Lives, which got nominations for almost everyone else involved — but she did receive an honorary Oscar two years before her death in 1993.
+In one of Hollywood's more egregious Award Snubs, Loy was never so much as nominated for a competitive Academy Award during her career — not even for The Best Years of Our Lives, which got nominations for almost everyone else involved — but she did receive an honorary Oscar two years before her death in 1993.

 - Arrowsmith (1931)

 - The Mask of Fu Manchu (1932)